-Besides teaching us the do’s and don’ts of love, taking us through the steps of finding it or how to get through its distance, black films of the romance genre, have taught us even more, about life.
+Besides teaching us the do’s and don’ts of love by taking us through the steps of finding it or how to get through its distance, Black films of the romance genre have taught us even more about life.

-Here are a few of our favorite black films that gave us the 4-1-1 on Life and Love:
+Here are a few of our favorite Black films that gave us the 4-1-1 on life & love:

-This film taught us about how hurt can pull at your heartstrings even after the end of the last thread and you have to face it, until you’re strong enough to build a bridge to overcome that pain.
-Through Justice’s character, we saw patience and a yearning for change within self but also fear that the same thing may happen again or it’s almost unfair to be put into a situation, where it possibly could.
+This film taught us about how hurt can pull at your heartstrings even after the end of the last thread, and you have to face it until you’re strong enough to build a bridge to overcome that pain.
+Through Justice’s character, we saw patience and a yearning for change within self but also fear that the same thing may happen again or it’s almost unfair to be put into a situation where it possibly could.
 But whether we like it or not, love is bound to happen and like we’ve all heard many times, you can’t help who you love and you can’t fight a feeling.
-With Lucky’s interference into Justice’s life, almost as if it was the right place but wrong time, they were able to teach one another about feelings and how strong they are, how they can change you as a person and hopefully more so for the better, than worse.
-They started off absolutely not even wanting to be in the same presence as one another, but found out that they were both suspects of blaming everyone else for why they weren’t where they wanted to be.
-The result of this, as we saw Justice slowly but surely let her guard down and Lucky learning to listen to another voice than his own, ended up with them eventually letting go of their egos, for each other.
+With Lucky’s interference into Justice’s life, almost as if it was the right place but the wrong time. they were able to teach one another about feelings and how strong they are, how they can change you as a person and hopefully more so for the better than worse.
+They started off absolutely not even wanting to be in the same presence as one another but found out that they were both suspects of blaming everyone else for why they weren’t where they wanted to be.
+The result of this, as we saw Justice slowly but surely let her guard down and Lucky learning to listen to another voice than his own, ended up with them eventually letting go of their egos for each other.
 Hence, let that ego go, it could be blocking a blessing.

 Also the importance of self-worth and having boundaries reflected through Iesha and Chicago’s ‘situationship.’
-Chicago was a self-obsessed narcissist, needing someone to feed that negative energy off of and Iesha, her priorities were out of whack and she had the capability of being securely independent but thought a man could fill the void of blocking out her problems of being a potential alcoholic and alone.
+Chicago was a self-obsessed, narcissist needing someone to feed that negative energy off.
+Iesha, her priorities were out of whack, and she had the capability of being securely independent but thought a man could fill the void of blocking out her problems of being a potential alcoholic and alone.
 Although Lucky didn’t step in at first, once Chicago wrongfully put his hands on Iesha, he eventually did and that should be an example for any men in that situation looking upon another man disrespecting a woman in any physical or mental matter.

-A story about self-discovery and recovering from trauma within a young, black male who feels as though he just doesn’t belong, ‘Inkwell’ stated clearly the position of trying to figure out who you are, while juggling who everyone wants you to be.
-It taught us about connections, like the one Drew and Heather shared, and how they can grow fiercely through anyone and another, due to the fact that sometimes you can just relate and we all need that backbone who shared or shares the same experience, waiting to express that guilt, hurt, feeling of not ‘belonging,’ with someone else.
-We may come up on the short end of the stick with love, you can fall so fast and think it’s the best thing you’ve ever felt when it’s the first time you felt that way, just to end up finding out, who and what isn’t meant for you, is just a lesson for what’s better to come.
-More importantly, this film sparked up the conversation of mental health and well being within our black men, how it can sometimes be ignored due to the fact that their supposed to be masculine, emotionless and strong at all times because that’s what they were taught to be.
-But a lot of times, our black men, men, and society in general, needs someone to understand their head space and to not make them feel like they have to handle lives obstacles, alone.
+A story about self-discovery and recovering from trauma within a young, black male who feels as though he just doesn’t belong, Inkwell stated clearly the position of trying to figure out who you are while juggling who everyone wants you to be.
+It taught us about connections, like the one Drew and Heather shared, and how they can grow fiercely through anyone and another due to the fact that sometimes you can just relate.
+We all need that backbone who shared or shares the same experience; used as a crutch to express that guilt of not ‘belonging’ with someone else.
+We may come up on the short end of the stick with love, you can fall so fast and think it’s the best thing you’ve ever felt when it’s the first time you felt that way, just to end up finding out who and what isn’t meant for you is just a lesson for what’s better to come.
+More importantly, this film sparked up the conversation of mental health and well being within our Black men; how it can sometimes be ignored due to the fact that they’re supposed to be masculine, emotionless and strong at all times because that’s what they were taught to be.
+But a lot of times, our Black men, men within society in general, need someone to understand their headspace and to not make them feel like they have to handle life obstacles, alone.

-I remember my first time seeing ‘The Wood,’ it’s my mom’s favorite movie so I saw parts of it here and there because she watched is so commonly.
-And finally, when I was old enough to be able to understand the story behind this film, the humor and sense of growth these characters enhanced throughout their journey, I couldn’t help but admire every aspect of it.
+I remember my first time seeing ‘The Wood.”
+It’s my mom’s favorite movie so I saw parts of it here and there because she watched is so often.
+Finally, when I was old enough to be able to understand the story behind this film, the humor and sense of growth these characters enhanced throughout their journey, I couldn’t help but admire every aspect of it.

 It was more so ‘brotherly love,’ rather than the four-letter word in general that we seen throughout this movie.
-And for me at least, I hope my younger brother, nephew and future son of my own, can secure that bond of friendship to embark the best black man they can be, with the support of their brothers, beside them.
+And for me at least, I hope my younger brother, nephews and future son of my own, can secure that bond of friendship to embark the best man they can be with the support of their brothers beside them.

 Another key point was the results of Quincy’s father’s infidelity and how that impacted Quincy and his mother.
-For him to look up to his father, following in his footsteps and making his dream come true as he watched his son not only make it to college, but also play ball seemed almost pointless, after seeing the damage his father initially caused to the family.
-But it made a clear point that you can despise the actions someone committed within your life, but the real winner is the person who chooses to forgive and be the better person that makes even greater decisions, in the end.
+For him to look up to his father and following in his footsteps seemed almost pointless after seeing the damage his father initially caused to the family.
+But it made a clear point that you can despise the actions someone committed within your life, but the real winner is the person who chooses to forgive and be the better person that makes even greater decisions in the end.